 Sole proprietorships and general partnerships are the most common entity to register a DBA.
 The owner(s) of these entities can either choose to use their full first and last name (which would never need to be registered) or adopt a business name.

 The reason a sole proprietorship or general partnership would want to register a business name with the Secretary of State is that it can be difficult to use them when entering into contracts under the business name.
 The main issue will be when trying to open a business bank account, as all banks are supposed to see a registered name certificate.

 Even though a business in Arizona can choose to use a name without registering it, the registration of a Trade Name is an accepted business practice that many will do.
 This filing stops other businesses from being able to register it as every registered business name has to be unique.
 By registering the name, you are securing it for yourself and making it harder for someone else to use it.

 Corporations and Limited Liability Companies won’t typically register a fictitious name since a unique entity name is created during the formation process with the Arizona Corporation Commission.
 Some will file for a DBA if they have another business they want to operate under their corporate/LLC umbrella to keep the liability protection without forming another entity.

-How much does a DBA cost in Arkansas?
+How much does a DBA cost in Arizona?

 The filing fee for normal processing is $10, which typically takes 2-3 weeks.
 For 24-48 hour processing, expedited processing is available for an additional $25.